-Income A. Earned income (Please itemise) AQ Funding Break (What will AQ funding) \$ Exhibition fees 1 5,750 Staff salaries 45,733 Artist fees 6,000 Publication sales 2,400 Artist fees 7,000 Art classes 1,700 Designer fees 4,700 Education program 2,400 Loan fees 4,500 Loan fees 4,500 Subtotal A 2 12,250 Subtotal F 61,933 10,500 B. Other income (Please itemise) G. Production/program and dire (e.g. travel, accommodation, re costs) (Please itemise) \$ Australia Council 15,000 Exhibition design 9,500 Exhibition design 9,500 Community Development Grant 10,000 Exhibition development 7,000 Freight 3,500 Art class materials and education kits 6 3,200 Artist travel and accommodation 1,820 Subtotal B 25,000 Subtotal G 25,020 9,500 C. Your own contribution (Please itemise) (Please advise which are cash and which are in-kind?)
-H. Promotion, documentation & marketing costs (Please itemise) \$ Class materials (in-kind) 2,100 Marketing 2,500 Gallery staff (in-kind) 17,520 Photography 1,000 Subtotal C 19,620 Subtotal H 7 3,500 (Please itemise) D. Sponsorships, fundraising & donations (Please itemise) (Please advise which are cash and which are in-kind?) \$ Sponsorship 15,000 Administration overheads 2,500 Fundraising 3,583 Telecommunications 1,800 Freight company (in-kind) 3,500 Insurance 4,200 Subtotal D 3 22,083 Subtotal I 8,500 E. AQ funding (must be the s request in 2.2).
-Applications income from AQ will be ine requesting 100% Subtotal E 4 20,000 TOTAL INCOME (A+B+C+D+E) (must equal total expenses) 98,953 TOTAL EXPENSES (F+G+H+I) (must equal total income) 98,953 Total AQ request (must be the same as funding request in 2.2) 20,000 arts ACUMEN
+Income Expenditure AQ Funding Breakdown (What will AQ funding pay for?)
+A. Earned income (Please itemise) F. Salaries, fees and allowance es \$ Exhibition fees 1 5,750 Staff salaries 45,733 Artist fees 6,000 Publication sales 2,400 Artist fees 7,000 Art classes 1,700 Designer fees 4,700 Education program 2,400 Loan fees 4,500 Loan fees 4,500 Subtotal A 2 12,250 Subtotal F 61,933 10,500 B. Other income (Please itemise) G. Production/program and dir (e.g. travel, accommodation, r costs) (Please itemise) \$ Australia Council 15,000 Exhibition design 9,500 Exhibition design 9,500 Community Development Grant 10,000 Exhibition development 7,000 Freight 3,500 Art class materials and education kits 6 3,200 Artist travel and accommodation 1,820 Subtotal B 25,000 Subtotal G 25,020 9,500 C. Your own contribution (Please itemise) (Please advise which are cash and which are in-kind?)
+H. Promotion, documentation & marketing costs (Please itemise) \$ Class materials (in-kind) 2,100 Marketing 2,500 Gallery staff (in-kind) 17,520 Photography 1,000 Subtotal C 19,620 Subtotal H 7 3,500 D. Sponsorships, fundraising & donations (Please Itemise) (Please advise which are cash and which are in-kind?)
+I. Administration costs (Please itemise) \$ Sponsorship 15,000 Administration overheads 2,500 Fundraising 3,583 Telecommunications 1,800 Freight company (in-kind) 3,500 Insurance 4,200 Subtotal D 3 22,083 Subtotal I 8,500 E. AQ funding (must be the s request in 2.2).
+Applications income from AQ will be ine requesting 100% ligible.
+Subtotal E 4 20,000 s l TOTAL INCOME (A+B+C+D+E) (must equal total expenses) 98,953 TOTAL EXPENSES (F+G+H+I) (must equal total income) 98,953 Total AQ request (must be the same as funding request in 2.2) 20,000

 - 1. Given the location of the exhibition is in a mid-size regional centre, earned income levels are modest but realistic. - 2.
 The project is well supported through a good mix of income, including own (in-kind) contribution, other government funding, sponsorship (cash and in-kind) and earned fees. - 3.
 The project is well planned with evidence of cash and in-kind sponsorship (confirmation letters attached to application). - 4.
 Funding requested is modest at approximately 20% of total project costs. - 5.
 Artist fees and exhibition development costs are adequate for an exhibition of this scale. - 6.
 Offering public art classes, talks and education kits demonstrates sound community/audience engagement strategies which add value to all stakeholders' investments in the exhibition. - 7.
 The marketing budget allocated to this exhibition does not reflect the scale of the project.
 Insufficient funds (less than 4% of project costs) have been allocated to cover promotion of the exhibition and other community engagement initiatives.
-With limited time for the public to engage with your project, a strategic and well-resourced marketing strategy will improve your chances of a successful outcome and show your partners you have the skills and capacity to deliver successful projects.
+With limited time for the public to engage with your project, a strategic and well-resourced marketing rts strategy will improve your chances of a successful outcome and show your partners you have the skills and capacity men deliver successful projects.